julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 ---
 layout: single
-title: "Common Protection Ritual Mistakes: Folk Magic Warnings"
+title: "11 Common Protection Ritual Mistakes: Folk Magic Warnings"
 excerpt: "Many protection rituals fail not because the herbs are weak, but because the method is careless.
 Learn the common mistakes traditional folk magic warns against."
 description: "Discover the most common protection ritual mistakes in folk magic and witchcraft.
 Learn what traditional practices from European and Balkan folklore teach about boundaries, cleansing, herbs, and household protection."
-author: Your Name

 categories:
   - witchcraft-ritual
 tags: